Zeagl3/Skybax/README.md

   ## Updating

-  If there is a new release of Skybax, you can download the Wabbajack file from the <a href="https://discord.me/skybax">Skybax Discord server</a> (Releases channel).
+  If there is a new release of Skybax, you can download the Wabbajack file from the [Skybax Discord server](https://discord.me/skybax) (Releases channel).
   Repeat the installatio steps of Skybax, but before you press the Play button, check "Overwrite Installation".

   <b>Wabbajack will delete all files that are not part of Skybax when updating!</b>